Sanford Bemidji Cardiac Rehabilitation

 Phase III Cardiac Rehab is a supervised exercise program for individuals who have graduated from Phase II or anyone at high risk for developing a heart problem.
 Participants may come 2-3 days a week for exercise and education.
 Pulse and blood pressures are monitored before, during, and after exercise.
 Insurance coverage is not available for Phase III.
 This is a self-pay program with an initial evaluation, including EKG, for $23.00 and then $13.00 per session.
 All participants are referred by their physician.

 Phase IV Cardiac Rehab or “Fitness Plus” program is a comprehensive exercise and education program that focuses on health promotion and risk factor reduction.
 The program provides individuals with heart disease or those at risk for heart disease an opportunity to attain or maintain a desired level of activity.
 In addition, the program is designed to enhance personal well-being and quality of life by assisting individuals in adopting an active lifestyle.
 Fitness Plus offers individualized instruction in a safe, supervised environment.
 The content of the program is designed to improve cardiovascular endurance, muscular strength, flexibility, balance, and coordination.
-The program is held at Sanford Bemidji Peak Performance on Monday, Wednesday, and Friday from 6:00 a.m. to 11:30 a.m.
+The program is held at Sanford Bemidji Rehab Services (located within the Orthopedic/Sports Medicine Center) on Monday, Wednesday, and Friday from 6:00 a.m. to 11:30 a.m.
 The cost is $40.00 per month and is a self-pay program.
 Insurances are not billed for this service.

-For more information regarding any of the phases of cardiac rehab, please contact Sanford Bemidji Medical Center's Cardiac Rehab at the information below.
+For more information regarding any of the phases of cardiac rehab, please contact Sanford Bemidji Cardiac Rehab at the information below.

 1300 Anne Street, NW